Why Do Teachers Quit?

 My friend is an amazing teacher.

 She is an amazing teacher who is ready to quit the job she has loved for 20 years.
 She was honored just a few years ago as one of the best teachers in her area.
 She cares deeply about her students.
 These students come from some of the poorest living conditions in the state she lives in.
 Many of these students come to school every day for the stability she brings to their lives.
 She goes in early every morning and stays late almost every day.
 She brings home hours of work each night.
-But why do good teachers quit?
+But why do teachers quit their jobs?

 She carefully prepares her lessons with engaging learning and interactivity for her students.
 She is one of those teachers who has an interactive whiteboard and the students touch the board as often as she does.
 She explores lessons in real and meaningful ways and empowers learning in her classroom.

 So what’s the problem?
 The problem is she is approaching her breaking point with her teaching career.
 She is ready to leave teaching completely.
 She is tired of trying so hard, in so many ways, and still feeling as if she is losing the battle.
 She is losing faith that she is and can make a difference.